pinardy/big-data-kafka-spark/README.md

 We have split the raw dataset into two parts:
 1) [First part](https://drive.google.com/file/d/1uZFnSLJEk_KECungCZJBnf_M0wv2sUI-/view?usp=drive_link) to be served from a **FastAPI server** in **JSON** format
 2) [Second part](https://drive.google.com/file/d/1EdybA11rurBooihyecUQUVHmDwN0_O1Q/view?usp=drive_link) to be stored in a **MinIO file server** in **CSV** format

+Download the first part and place it in within the `producer` folder.